 Many muscle names indicate the muscle’s location.
 For example, the tibialis anterior is named after the part of the bone that it is attached to (the anterior portion of the tibia), and the names of the brachialis and brachioradialis muscles tell you that they are located in the arm because the word bracchium means “arm” in Latin.

 Muscles are usually attached to two bones.
 One end of the muscle attaches to one bone and the other end attaches to another.
-Usually, when the muscle contracts, one of the bones moves, while the other remains relatively still.
-The end of the muscle that attaches to the still bone is known as the muscle’s origin, and the end of the muscle that attaches to the moving bone is known as its insertion.
-Note that the origin and insertion of a muscle can switch depending on the type of movement.
+Traditionally, the proximal end of a muscle (the end of the muscle that is closest to the head) is known as its origin, whereas the distal end of a muscle (the end of the muscle that is farthest from the head) is known as its insertion (Figure 1).

 A number of muscles have more than one origin, and this can be reflected in their names.
 For example, a biceps muscle has two origins, a triceps muscle has three origins, and a quadriceps muscle has four origins.